 Guests will be supplied with rubber boots.
 Please be sure to send us your size.
 We also have binoculars for guests to use.
 The lodge also supplies walking poles, but you may want to bring your own.

 - Walking shoes/sneakers

-- Socks: we recommend joggers’ socks that don’t slip easily inside rubber boots.
+- Socks: we recommend running socks that don’t slip easily inside rubber boots.
 Asics Tegan Knee-High or Kayano Classic Quarter are both good options.
-2 pairs per day are ideal.
+We recommend bringing two pairs of socks per day.

-- Light-weight, earth- or dark-coloured, long-sleeved T-shirts and shirts
+- Lightweight, earth- or dark-coloured, long-sleeve T-shirts and shirts

 - Light fleece/sweater